Florida State vs. UMass NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Florida State and its opponents have combined for 60.5 points just two times this year.
+- Florida State and its opponents have gone over the current 59.5-point total in three of six games (50%) this season.

 Florida State Stats and Trends